zextras/tech-doc/source/suite/videoserver.rst

         (TCP) to communicate with the Video Server

-      - Connecting browsers will use a random UDP port between 20000 and 40000 on the public IP of the |vs|
+      - Connecting browsers will use a random UDP port between 20000 and 40000 on the public IP of the |zx| Video Server

 .. warning::